leekillough/rev/test/zip/README.md

 The outputs of these commands should show that `zip_0` is able to dequeue single packets from one, two, or eight senders within 102 to 106 clock cycles per packet according to tests **ZIP_P2**, **ZIP_P3**, and **ZIP_P4**.
 This cycle count includes the overhead of writing to and reading from memory and shows that the peformance of the ZIP is able to scale with the number of senders.

+### Rendezvous messaging
+The ZIP includes functionality to employ rendezvous messaging when aggregated packet sizes are above a given threshold.
+Rather than sending the entire packet once there are enough credits for the receiving ZIP, the sending ZIP will first send a request and wait for a response to signal that there is enough space in the receiving ZIP's incoming rendezvous buffer.
+Then packets are sent in MTU-sized chunks.

+To test rendezvous messaging, simply add the `--rendezvous` flag to any of the above commands, which will force all ZOPs to be sent with this method (by setting the threshold to 0 bytes).
+The tests should run similarly as before with some differences. **ZIP_P1** and **ZIP_C1** now ensure that the ZIP waits for an acknowledgement rather than for credits.
+As a result, **ZIP_P1** shows that 100% of packets are stalled because getting that response always takes nonzero cycles.
+**ZIP_P2**, **ZIP_P3**, and **ZIP_P4** have also increased up to 4004 to 4006 clock cycles per packet.